List of shopping centres in Greater Longueuil: Galeries Taschereau

 In February 2020, Village des Valeurs left its location at Galeries Tachereau it had occupied since 1991, to relocate to other side the street on Auguste Avenue.
-Other past tenants of mall include Provigo (which replaced A&P in 1984 and is now the Fruiterie 440), Future Shop, Bouclair and Bank of Montreal.
+Other past tenants include Provigo (which replaced A&P in 1984 and is now the Fruiterie 440), Future Shop, Bouclair and Bank of Montreal.

 Place Greenfield Park

 Place Greenfield Park (also called Riocan Greenfield Park) is a large strip mall located in Greenfield Park, Quebec.
 It is located on Taschereau Boulevard, extending from Gladstone Street to Margaret Street.
 It is owned and operated by RioCan.

-Place Greenfield was once an enclosed shopping centre but was converted to the strip format in 2001.
-For 40 years, the shopping centre was under the management of Ivanhoe Corporation (today Ivanhoé Cambridge).
+Place Greenfield Park inaugurated on August 26, 1965 with 25 stores such as Reitmans and Laura Secord.
+It had for anchors Steinberg's, Miracle Mart and Pascal's, all of which were already operational before the rest of Place Greenfield Park opened.
+Built as an indoor mall in 1965, Place Greenfield was the first enclosed shopping centre in the South Shore of Montreal but was converted to the strip format in 2001.
+For some 40 years, the shopping centre was under the management of Ivanhoe Corporation (today Ivanhoé Cambridge).
 In September 2002, Ivanhoé Cambridge sold the mall to RioCan.

-It started in 1962 with only a Steinberg's supermarket and a Woodward Steinberg (Miracle Mart) department store.
-A Pascal hardware store was added in the first half of 1964.
-The mall itself and its shops opened in 1965 with, among others, anchor tenant Wise.

 Toyville, a large-sized toy retailer, inaugurated on October 22, 1981.
 The store was located on the end side of the shopping center that intersects Gladstone Avenue.
 Its space was later occupied by a Club Biz office supply store from October 29, 1992, until that chain filed for bankruptcy protection and closed in early 1996.
 Like the rest of Club Biz locations, the lease was acquired by Bureau en Gros which inaugurated its store on June 1, 1996, a few days after opening its door to the public.

-Leon's opened a store on January 6, 1988.
-It replaced the Miracle Mart store that had closed in 1986.
+Leon's opened a store on January 7, 1988.
+It essentially replaced the Miracle Mart store that had closed in 1986.
 In October 2007, Leon's left its location in the mall and moved to the intersection of Chambly Road and Autoroute 30 in the St-Hubert borough of Longueuil.
-After being for much of the 2010s either a Ha Bay furniture store or later Le Grand Marché Rive-Sud flea market, the space was subdivided in 2017 by Jysk, Univers Kids Dépôt and a portion of Giant Tiger.
+After being for much of the 2010s either a Ha Bay furniture store or a Le Grand Marché Rive-Sud flea market, the space was subdivided in 2017 by Jysk, Univers Kids Dépôt and a portion of Giant Tiger.
 Jysk opened on June 3, 2017.